 (a) promote the Sites as set out from time to time at your Affiliate Account(s) (as applicable); and

 (b) prominently place Links on the Affiliate Sites in accordance with these terms.

 2.4.
 This Agreement replaces all previous terms and conditions between you and us regarding our affiliate programme.

 2.5.
-Except as otherwise stated in clause 9.9, we may change all or any part of this Agreement at any time.
+Except as otherwise stated, we may change all or any part of this Agreement at any time.
 Where possible, notice of any changes will be provided to you in advance of any such changes being made, either by an email to your last known email address on our records or through a message via your Affiliate Account.
 It is important, therefore, that you regularly log into your Affiliate Account.
 Unless we believe that a change to this Agreement is required under Applicable Law, in which case that change will come into force immediately, any change to this Agreement will come into force 7 days after notification is made.
 Your continued participation in our affiliate programme after such time will constitute binding acceptance of such changes.
 If you do not agree to the changes, you should notify us that you wish to terminate this Agreement under clause 14.6.